Ukraine attack leaves Baltics wondering: Are we next?

 From the Baltic countries, it looks much worse.

 To Estonians, Latvians and Lithuanians — particularly those old enough to have lived under Soviet control — Russia’s belligerence toward Ukraine has some worried that they could be the next target.
-The tensions have brought back memories of mass deportations and oppression.
+The escalating tensions which preceded an attack Thursday brought back memories of mass deportations and oppression.

 “My grandparents were sent away to Siberia.
 My father was persecuted by the KGB.
 Now I live in a free democratic country, but it seems that nothing can be taken for granted,” said Jaunius Kazlauskas, a 50-year-old teacher in Vilnius, Lithuania’s capital.